-Your meta descriptions are the 1-3 sentences found underneath the title of a search result.
-These are a great way to increase click throughs and to boost your rankings.
-Meta descriptions encourage people to read your post by explaining what exactly its all about.
+Your meta descriptions are the 1–3 sentences found underneath the title of a search result.
+These are great ways to increase click-throughs and boost your rankings.
+Meta descriptions encourage people to read your post by explaining what exactly it’s all about.

 13. Keyword Placement